drewm27/speakerrankings/small-medium-size-pages/Xiaomi+Sound+Party.md

 layout: page
 title: Xiaomi Sound Party Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
+share-description: "The Xiaomi Sound Party ranks #19 out of 129 total Medium Size Portable Bluetooth Speakers.
+Find all the specifications and reviews in one place
 ---

 The Xiaomi Sound Party ranks #19 out of 129 total [Medium Size Portable Bluetooth Speakers](/small-medium-size/).
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.